 She also wore her “lucky” shirt to help the team, but alas, that didn’t work.

 4. Another week, another trip to Kiwanis Lake, this time to see the ducklings and goslings that recently hatched, as well as to spy on the night herons and great egrets that roost there.
 If you’ve seen the movie The Aristocats… well, then, you’ll get why I title this picture “Think GOOSE!”

-Sarah, by the way, got friendly enough with one overprotective set of goose parents to almost touch a gosling, which is pretty amazing.
-The ducklings were even cuter, in my opinion – they’re SO little – but Sarah liked this goose family best.
+Ashar, by the way, got friendly enough with one overprotective set of goose parents to almost touch a gosling, which is pretty amazing.
+The ducklings were even cuter, in my opinion – they’re SO little – but Ashar liked this goose family best.

 5. One random York County attraction is a combination miniature golf course/zoo/ice cream shop/basketball park in the eastern end of our town.
 I mean, doesn’t everyone play mini golf while staring at a live black bear, then feed a llama and shoot hoops before getting ice cream?

 An interesting side note is that I truly believe Ashar gets much more exercise since she left public school.
 AND, she doesn’t freak out about having to wear a gym uniform that doesn’t fit her tiny waist, which was a social and sensory disaster.
 We were all burning calories this day!
 (And I learned I’m pretty awful at basketball.)